Ohio Department of Health

 The Ohio Flex Program continues to maintain and support the Flex Quality, Financial and Operational Improvement Network (Flex QI Network) with the use of a consultant for quality improvement services and training for CAHs.
-The Flex QI Network has existed since 2004 and is supported by subcontractors in benchmarking, web-based reporting, and quality measures improvement, technical assistance, and training.
+The Flex QI Network has existed since 2004 and is supported by subcontractors in benchmarking, web-based reporting, quality measures improvement, technical assistance, and training.

 The Ohio Flex Program is focused on the following financial and operational improvement projects:

-- facilitating the sharing of best practices, resources, and expertise regarding financial and operational projects within the Flex QI Network;
+- Facilitating the sharing of best practices, resources, and expertise regarding financial and operational projects within the Flex QI Network

 Please provide information about network activities in your state to support Flex Program activities.